Granular-Ball Fuzzy Set and Its Implementation in SVM

 \subsection{Granular-ball fuzzy support vector machine based on triangular fuzzy number}

 In practice, there are various examples of fuzzy classification boundaries, particularly in medical diagnoses.
 The fuzzy number has a very important significance in a fuzzy system.
-Ji and Chen et al. \cite{BFSVM} proposed a new fuzzy SVM based on the triangular fuzzy number to classify the fuzzy data, but its method still uses points as input.
 Xue et al. \cite{shao} derived the GBSVM model based on triangular fuzzy numbers.
 However, GBSVM model, which is used by them has an error that the support vector is not contained in the constraint, its form is not very uniform with the traditional model.
 Therefore, we have corrected it in the following proposed fuzzy SVM based on triangular fuzzy numbers to classify the fuzzy data model.
-To improve computational efficiency, fuzzy granular-ball computing was introduced into its algorithm.
-For a given fuzzy dataset, the fuzzy granular-ball training set can be obtained by using the fuzzy granular-ball computing as follows:
+For a given fuzzy dataset, the fuzzy granular-ball training set can be obtained by using the granular-ball fuzzy set as follows:

 where the fuzzy number ${\tilde{y}}_j$ reflects the fuzzy category.
 The fuzzy classification problem involves finding a rule to infer the fuzzy number ${\tilde{y}}_j$ corresponding to any $x$ and thus reflects its fuzzy category \cite{F11}.
-For fuzzy information, there are generally three types of fuzzy characteristics: the fuzzy positive class (the membership degree of the sample points belonging to the positive class is greater than that belonging to the negative class), fuzzy negative class (the membership degree of the sample points belonging to the negative class is greater than that belonging to the positive class), and center (the membership degree of the sample points belonging to the positive class and the negative class is equal).
+For fuzzy information, there are generally three types of fuzzy characteristics: fuzzy positive class, i.e., the membership degree of the sample points belonging to the positive class is greater than that belonging to the negative class; fuzzy negative class, i.e., the membership degree of the sample points belonging to the negative class is greater than that belonging to the positive class; center, i.e., the membership degree of the sample points belonging to the positive class and the negative class is equal.

 For convenience, we introduce the membership of the positive class fuzzy granular-ball $\delta_+ \in [0.5, 1]$ and the membership of the negative class fuzzy granular-ball $\delta_- \in [-1, -0.5]$.
 Therefore, for the membership degree of the fuzzy granular-ball $\delta$, the three fuzzy features can be represented using special triangular fuzzy numbers as follows: